A place to learn, develop and grow ‘happy healthy children’

 Thank you for entrusting your child to us.
 We promise to do our best every day to be your child’s companion in learning.
 We will work alongside you to help your child grow.

-Mrs Joyce, Class Teacher and Mrs Harrison, Teaching Assistant
+Mrs Twells, Class Teacher and Mrs Harrison, Teaching Assistant